fastly/performance-observer-polyfill/README.md

 This polyfill allows consumers to use the `PerformanceObserver` interface within browser environments, which have basic Performance Timeline support (I.e. `window.performance.getEntries()`), but don't have observer support.

-The polypill works by falling back to polling the Performance Timeline on a given interval and calling all subscribed observers with the resulting set of entires.
+The polyfill works by falling back to polling the Performance Timeline on a given interval and calling all subscribed observers with the resulting set of entires.

 ## Quick links
 - [Installation](#installation)